 “There must be genuine sorrow on the part of the betrayer.
 This also is a key to rebuilding trust.
 Without it, it’s like building a brick wall without cement.
 The goal of rebuilding trust is that at some point there is genuine sorrow on the part of the one who lived the lie, and genuine forgiveness on the part of the one betrayed.
 Without both of these conditions, the marital reconciliation is going to be very superficial and very unsatisfying to both parties.”

-To learn more, please click onto the Growthtrac.com article:
+To learn more, please click onto the Marriagetrac.com article:

 Marriage and family counselor, Lynette Hoy, in an article posted on the Counsel Care Connection web site talks about another participant in repairing trust:

-To learn more about this process and what it will take to rebuild trust, please read the following two articles written by Lynette Hoy.
-You will see that part of the advice will overlap, but there is also unique information and scriptures given in both:
+To learn more about this process of rebuilding trust, please read the following articles written by Lynette Hoy.
+You will see that part of the advice will overlap.
+You will see though, that there is also unique information and scriptures given in both:

-There is a lot that goes into rebuilding and repairing trust.
+There is a lot that goes into repairing and rebuilding trust.
 Much of it is out of your hands.
 But to the degree that you can participate in the process, the following scriptures comes to mind to embrace:

-“Trust in the LORD with all your heart and do not lean on your own understanding; in all your ways acknowledge him, and he will direct your paths.” -Psalm 3:5-6
+“Trust in the LORD with all your heart and do not lean on your own understanding.
+In all your ways acknowledge him, and he will direct your paths.”
+(Proverbs 3:5-6)